 With poor running mechanics, the results are compounded.

-And not the GOOD kind of “compounded” like compound interest like you learned in 2nd grade with the story about starting with 1 penny a day and doubling it for 30 days.
+- Not the GOOD kind of “compounded” like compound interest, which you learned in 2nd grade with the story about starting with 1 penny a day and doubling it for 30 days.

 We don’t want that.

 Make sure you follow the below five steps:

 1) LEAN FROM YOUR ANKLES:

 Lean from your ankles, and keep a straight line from your ankle, through your butt, and up to your head.
 If you’re standing still with this slight forward lean, you should feel like you’re about to fall forward.

 Just don’t actually fall forward.